Knee Pain Causes

 The knee is formed by the following parts:

 Each end is covered with a layer of cartilage that absorbs shock and protects the knee.
-The knee is 2 long leg bones held together by muscles, ligaments, and tendons.
+The knee consists of two long leg bones held together by muscles, ligaments, and tendons.

-2 muscles are involved in the knee, which includes the quadriceps muscles (located on the front of the thighs), which straighten the legs, and the hamstring muscles (located on the back of the thighs), which allow the leg to bend at the knee.
+Two major muscle groups are involved in the movement of the knee: the quadriceps muscles, located at the front of the thighs, which straighten the legs, and the hamstring muscles, located at the back of the thighs, which allow the leg to bend at the knee.

-Tendons are tough band-like cords of tissue that connect muscles to bones.
-Ligaments are elastic thick string-like tissue that connect bone to bone.
-Some ligaments limit forward and backward movement of the tibia (shin bone), while other ligaments on the knee provide stability and protection of the joints.
+Tendons are tough, band-like cords of tissue that connect muscles to bones.
+Ligaments are thick, elastic, string-like tissues that connect bones to other bones.
+Some ligaments limit the forward and backward movement of the tibia (shin bone), while others provide stability and protect the knee joint.

 What are some common knee problems?

-Most knee problems are a result of the aging process and constant wear and tear on the knee joint (such as arthritis).
-Other knee problems are a result of an injury or sudden strain from movement problems of the knee.
+Most knee problems result from the aging process and continuous wear and tear on the knee joint, such as that seen in arthritis.
+Other knee issues may arise from injuries or sudden strain due to improper knee movement.
 Common knee problems include the following:

-• Sprained or strained knee ligaments and muscles.
-A sprained or strained knee ligament or muscle is usually caused by an injury to the knee or a sudden twisting of the knee.
-This often includes pain, swelling, and difficulty in walking.
+- Sprained or strained knee ligaments and muscles.
+These injuries are typically caused by trauma to the knee or a sudden twisting motion.
+Symptoms often include pain, swelling, and difficulty walking.

-• Torn cartilage.
-Injury to the knee can tear the menisci which are pads of soft gel-like tissue that act as shock absorbers and also improve stability.
-Sprains usually cause cartilage tears..
-Treatment usually involves wearing a brace to protect the knee from further injury when performing an activity.
-Surgery may be the only way to repair the tear.
+- Torn cartilage.
+Knee injuries can tear the menisci—pads of soft, gel-like tissue that act as shock absorbers and enhance joint stability.
+Sprains often lead to cartilage tears.
+Treatment may involve wearing a brace to prevent further injury during physical activity.
+In some cases, surgery is necessary to repair the tear.